sdegutis/immaculata.dev/site/rationale.md

 const exports = await import('./site/foo.ts') as any
 ```

+This is useful for code sharing at build time and in the browser.

 ### JSX at build time

 This optionally takes a JSX/TSX transformer so that you can use .jsx/.tsx files at build time.
 Helpers are provided for convenience.